debug-ito/greskell/README.md

 ## Prelude

-Because this README is a test script, first we import common modules.
+Because this README is also a test script, first we import common modules.

 ```haskell common
 {-# LANGUAGE OverloadedStrings #-}